graphql-java/graphql-java-subscription-example/README.md

 See https://github.com/ReactiveX/RxJava for more information on RxJava.

-The server side code then subscribes to this publisher of events and sends the results back over the websocket to the waiting browser client
+The server side code then subscribes to this publisher of events and sends the results back over the websocket to the waiting browser client:

         stockPriceStream.subscribe(new Subscriber<ExecutionResult>() {